Three policies

 Diploma Policy

-Successful students acquire specialized knowledge and skills in opto-electronics and photomedicine and gain an understanding of problems and needs in the medical field.
+Specialist knowledge and skills in opto-electronics and photomedicine and understanding of the challenges and needs that arise on the frontlines of medical care

-Successful students acquire the knowledge and skills necessary to disseminate technologies and research findings in medical photonics widely to international and local communities.
+The knowledge and skills necessary to spread the word about medical photonics technologies and research findings widely to the global community and local communities